 One of the most important things is to not compare yourself to other people.

-I have learnt that everyone has different experiences, is diagnosed at different stages in their life, and that there is a wide range of medications for people to take at different dosages.
+I have learned that everyone has different experiences, is diagnosed at different stages in their life, and that there is a wide range of medications for people to take at different dosages.

 Just because someone has had a dreadful experience on one type of medication, does not mean to say that you will.
 This is definitely easier said than done though.